qswang1988/bsassignment/README.md

 * Please make sure you have <strong>Memcached</strong> running on port 11211 in local or remote(need to modify ip in application.yml) environment, otherwise the api for searching online-players wouldn't work.

-You can use docker to it in a container.
+You can use docker to run it in a container.

 <code>docker pull memcached</code>